google-research/runtime-error-prediction/README.md

 <details>
   <summary>4.
 Generate the dataset</summary>

-The following command generates the complete dataset (fraciton = 1.0), with the resource descriptions included in the programs as docstrings (include_docstring = True).
+The following command generates the complete dataset (`fraction=1.0`), with the resource descriptions included in the programs as docstrings (`include_docstring=True`).

 ```bash
 python -m core.data.process_codenet generate_codenet_dataset --tokenizer_path=out/tokenizers/example-tokenizer.json --dataset_path=out/datasets/example-dataset --splits_path=out/splits/example-splits.json --include_docstrings=True --fraction=1.0
 ```

 We used this command to produce the dataset available at `gs://python-runtime-errors/datasets/project-codenet/2021-12-29`.
-We also ran this same command with include_docstring=False to produce `gs://python-runtime-errors/datasets/project-codenet/2021-12-29-nodoc`.
+We also ran this same command with `include_docstring=False` to produce `gs://python-runtime-errors/datasets/project-codenet/2021-12-29-nodoc`.
 </details>

 The pre-generated datasets are available at `gs://python-runtime-errors/datasets/project-codenet/2021-12-29` and `gs://python-runtime-errors/datasets/project-codenet/2021-12-29-nodoc`.